-- a decline in demand for any of our more significant products, including our Aero Transceiver, modem products or ProSLIC; - failure of our products to achieve continued market acceptance; - an improved version of our products being offered by a competitor; - technological standard or change that we are unable to address with our products; - a failure to release new products or enhanced versions of our existing products on a timely basis; and - the failure of our new products, such as our recently introduced AeroFONE and FM tuner products, to achieve market acceptance.
+- · A decline in demand for any of our more significant products, including our Aero Transceiver, modem products or ProSLIC; - · Failure of our products to achieve continued market acceptance; - \cdot $\,$ An improved version of our products being offered by a competitor; - \cdot $\;$ Technological standard or change that we are unable to address with our products; - \cdot A failure to release new products or enhanced versions of our existing products on a timely basis; and - · The failure of our new products to achieve market acceptance.

-We are particularly dependent on sales of our mobile handset products which constituted 46% of our total revenues during the first three months of fiscal 2006 and 44% of our total revenues in fiscal 2005.
+We are particularly dependent on sales of our mobile handset products which constituted 46% of our total revenues during the first six months of fiscal 2006 and 44% of our total revenues in fiscal 2005.
 In particular, our Aero Transceiver mobile handset product and its subsequent derivatives represent a substantial portion of our mobile handset product revenues.
 If the market for the Aero Transceiver or the market for GSM/GPRS or Enhanced Data Rates for Global Evolution (EDGE) mobile handsets in which these products are incorporated deteriorates, our operating results would be materially and adversely affected.